 What does the Conference Board’s report card measure?

-The report card measures how well Canada is meeting its fundamental goal of creating a high and sustainable quality of life for all Canadians.
+The report card measures how well Canada and its provinces and territories are meeting the goal of creating a high and sustainable quality of life for all Canadians.

 What is meant by “a high and sustainable quality of life for all Canadians”?

-The Conference Board considers a high and sustainable quality of life for all Canadians as being achieved if Canada records high and sustainable performances in six categories:
+The Conference Board considers a high and sustainable quality of life for all Canadians as being achieved if Canada and the provinces and territories record high and sustainable performances in six performance categories: